jfoyarzo/microverse-trials-two/README.md

 # microverse-trials-two
-Microverse Trials of Jorge Oyarzo and Daniel
+Microverse Trials of Jorge Oyarzo and Daniel Carrera